Saskatchewan Highway 2: Route description

-Saskatchewan Highway 2 departs the Canada–United States border in a northerly direction.
+Saskatchewan's Highway 2 departs the Canada–United States border in a northerly direction.
 Montana Highway 24 continues in a southerly direction in the United States.
-The United States border crossing is in Opheim, Montana and the Canadian is at West Poplar River.
+The United States border crossing is in Opheim, Montana, and the Canadian is at West Poplar River.

 Nearby there are campgrounds available, and a point of information regarding the crossing of Poplar River.
 The area is rich in history, this is the Big Muddy Badlands area which featured the hideouts of outlaws and rum runners of the nineteenth and early twentieth century.
 This area remained above the Quaternary age ice sheets, being pushed and folded by the glacier movement resulting in glaciotectonic hills.
 The highway winds up, down and around these hills along the way.
 The Big Muddy Badlands are within the Missouri Coteau.
-At km 12 the highway reaches Kildeer, and the intersection with Highway 18.
+At kilometre 12, the highway reaches Kildeer, and the intersection with Highway 18.
 Access to Wood Mountain Post Provincial Historical Park is obtained by following Highway 18 north for 17 km.
 This section of Highway 2 begins as a Class 4 highway and is under the jurisdiction of the Saskatchewan Highways and Transportation (SHT) South West Transportation Planning Council.
 The highway is a secondary weight highway with a thin membrane surface type as it only has an average of 390 vehicles per day (vpd) according to the 2007 Average Annual Daily Traffic (AADT) count which was taken north of Rockglen.
 Highway 2 begins a concurrency with Highway 18 in a north-easterly direction.
-Alfalfa and alfalfa mixtures, hay and fodder crops and spring wheat are the main crops in Old Post rural municipality (RM).
-There is a point of information at km 42.
+Alfalfa and alfalfa mixtures, hay and fodder crops and spring wheat are the main crops in the Rural Municipality of Old Post No. 43.
+There is a point of information at kilometre 42.
 This area is known as the Wood Mountain Uplands where there are mining endeavours undertaken such as coal, bentonite, kaolinitic, and ceramic clays.
 Paleontological digs have uncovered a 63-million-year-old sea turtle which has been excavated in the Killdeer region.
-Rockglen is located at km 49, and Highway 2 now extends in a northerly direction again.
+Rockglen is located at kilometre 49, and Highway 2 now extends in a northerly direction again.
 Rockglen and Assiniboia are the two largest centres between the border and the city of Moose Jaw.
 This geographical region of Highway 2 from Rockglen to Assiniboia has been upgraded to a Class 3 highway as it carries approximately 800 vehicles per day counted to the south of Assiniboia.
 Therefore, the surface type before Assiniboia is a granular road surface which is a structural pavement with a hot mix surface coating.
 The highway type, surface, maintenance and construction projects are looked after by the SHS South Central Traffic Planning Committee.
 Fife Lake is located to the north east of the highway.
 The St. Victor Petroglyph Historic Park is located just to the west of Highway 2 by 10.4 km.
 These unique petroglyph features carved into the sandstone are slowly disappearing.